CoderQuest/dental_office_PLD/README.md

 # ParkLin
-This is a website for a dental office under developement.
+This is a website for a dental office.
+Stil under developement.

 This website has a landing page and breif introduction about the dental office.